 If drugs are required at all, try first giving a dose of caster oil.
 Afterwards the following mixture may be given three times a day to a child of six months, and over: Tincture of opium, half a minim; dilute nitric acid, two drops ; tincture of ginger, two drops; and water enough to fill a teaspoon.

-In an age where there were no antibiotics, no electrolyte replacements and no intravenous fluids, many babies and young children died from diarrhoeal infections, so perhaps it’s understandable that people might try drastic measures such as brandy, castor oil and opium as a last resort.
+In an age where there were no antibiotics, no electrolyte replacements and no intravenous fluids, many babies and young children died from diarrhoeal infections.
+So perhaps it’s understandable that people might try drastic remedies such as brandy, castor oil and opium as a last resort.
 But needless to say, I don’t recommend any of these suggestions.

 Keep up to date with what I’m writing by adding your name to my Readers List.